19hours/sg-statutes/Acts/National Library Board Act.md

 (ba) provide for the use, custody, preservation, reproduction, removal, destruction and disposal of public records and other documents under this Act;

-[Act 25 of 2012 wef 28/03/2013]

 (bb) provide for regulating the taking of oral history recordings and transcripts;

-[Act 25 of 2012 wef 28/03/2013]

-(c) enable the officers or employees of the Board to exclude or remove from its libraries, library buildings, the National Archives, any oral history centre or any other land or building owned by or under the control of the Board persons committing any offence under this Act or any regulations made thereunder;
+(c) enable the officers or employees of the Board to exclude or remove from its libraries, library buildings, the National Archives, any oral history centre or any other land or building owned by or under the control of the Board persons committing any offence under this Act or any of its regulations;

-[Act 25 of 2012 wef 28/03/2013]

 (d) provide for the preservation of order and the prevention of nuisance in any library, library building, the National Archives, any oral history centre or any other land or building owned by or under the control of the Board;

-[Act 25 of 2012 wef 28/03/2013]

 (e) fix the days and times of admission to its libraries;

-(f) provide for the admission of vehicles to the grounds of its libraries and the regulation of traffic therein;
+(f) provide for the admission of vehicles to the grounds of its libraries and the regulation of traffic in those grounds;

 (g) prescribe the amount of fines that may be levied for the damage, loss or late return of borrowed library materials and for the waiving or refund of such fines; and

 (h) prescribe that any act or omission in contravention of the provisions of any regulations made under this Act shall be an offence and imposing penalties for those offences, which penalties shall not exceed a fine of $5,000.

+[25/2012]

 ### Transitional provision

 36\.
-Any scheme, contract, document, certificate, licence, permission or resolution prepared, made, granted or approved under the repealed National Library Act [Cap.
-197, 1985 Ed.] shall, so far as it is not inconsistent with the provisions of this Act, continue and be deemed to have been prepared, made, granted or approved under this Act.
+Any scheme, contract, document, certificate, licence, permission or resolution prepared, made, granted or approved under the repealed National Library Act (Cap.
+197, 1985 Ed.) shall, so far as it is not inconsistent with the provisions of this Act, continue and be deemed to have been prepared, made, granted or approved under this Act.

 FIRST SCHEDULE